Direct Mail Service Options

 - Temporary Return Service Requested - The undeliverable mail piece will be forwarded to the new address if the recipient filed a temporary change-of-address request

 There is no charge for these services if you mail with either First Class option.
-For Standard or Bulk Mail, you'll receive the returned piece and pay a First Class rate plus a nominal charge for the service.
+For Standard or USPS Marketing Mail, (formerly known as Standard Mail or bulk mail), you'll receive the returned piece and pay a First Class rate plus a nominal charge for the service.
 If you want to reach more of your recipients and keep your addresses updated, these endorsements will serve you well.

 Size it Right for the Best Postage Rates